 Carol holds a Bachelor’s of Science degree from the University of Minnesota, as well as professional credentials in Municipal Land Use and Principles of Planning from Rutgers University, Context Sensitive Design and Dispute Resolution.

-When asked to describe her life outside of the office, Carol describes her love of nature and adventure, which include hiking the Black Hills of South Dakota, trekking the Andes Mountains of Peru to Machu Picchu, rafting the Grand Canyon and flying around the Mt.
+When asked to describe her life outside of the office, Carol describes her love of nature and adventure, which include hiking the Black Hills of South Dakota, trekking the Andes Mountains of Peru to Machu Picchu, rafting the Grand Canyon and flying around Mt.
 Everest in the Himalayan mountains.